euhoro/yalp_tcefrep/README.md

       - Owner
       - Storage Admin

-    Download the key file and place it in the root folder of the project as `key.json`.
+3. **    Download the key file and place it in the root folder of the project as `key.json`.

+4. **    Place the raw_data folders containing the parquet files in the root folder

-3. **Initialize and Apply Terraform:**
+5. **Initialize and Apply Terraform:**

     ```bash
     terraform init